Dumboiroy/tp/docs/UserGuide.md

 Successfully edited OLD_NAME's information to:
 EDITED_NAME; Phone: EDITED_PHONE; Email: EDITED_MAIL; Address: EDITED_ADDRESS; Tags: [EDITED_TAGS]; Rank: EDITED_RANK
 ```
+where the contact is updated in HeartLink.
 > :bulb: **Tip:**
 >
 > EDITED_FIELD represents the old value if not specified in command, and represents new value if specified.

-The contact is updated to the address book.
+The image below shows how it should look like when you execute the command: `edit John Doe p/91234567 e/johndoe@example.com r/urgent`

 ![img.png](images/UI/EditPerson.png)